 Learn everything you need to know about the past of every edition of the Eurovision Song Contest, complete with contestants, points, videos, and much more!

-- The Eurovision Song Contest 2018 is the festival’s 63th edition, held for the very first time in Portugal (Lisbon).
+- The Eurovision Song Contest 2018 was the festival’s 63th edition, held for the very first time in Portugal (Lisbon).

-- The Portuguese have chosen the slogan ‘All aboard!‘.
+- The Portuguese chose the slogan ‘All aboard!‘.
 Their own entry sadly came last in the final.

 Who we are